 Click here for the Family 21 United book

-This second element calls you to reflect on the word, words, phrases, sentences that took hold of you, allowing them to become primary.
-Write them down, let them begin to sink down deep into your heart, repeat them over and over in your mind while reflecting on what feelings or emotions they provoke.
-Ask yourself; What is the Lord saying to you through them?
-What do these words mean to you?
-What is God speaking to your heart through them?
-This element is like Mary’s response in Luke 2:51 where “she pondered all these things in her heart."
+words, phrases, sentences that took hold of you, allowing them to become primary.
+Write them down, let them begin to sink down deep into your heart, repeat them over and over in your mind while reflecting on what feelings or emotions they provoke, write them down.
+Ask yourself, What is the Lord saying to me through these words?
+What do these words mean?
+What is God speaking to my heart through them?
+This element is like Mary’s response in Luke 2:51 where “she pondered all these things in her heart.”
+Tell God what’s on your heart, offer a prayerful response of love, thankfulness, petition or intercession, sit in silence, write a prayer, draw a picture, actively respond to the word you have received.